coolaj86/rrecurjs/README.md

 rrecur
 =======

-Convert between RFC2445 RRULE and its JSON equivalent.
+Convert between RFC2445 RRULE and its JSON equivalent AND see the future (and past).
 Useful with `rrule.js`.

 If you want UIs like these: